How Did the Moon Form?

 - COLLISION COURSE: The “Giant Impact Hypothesis” starts with an object the size of Mars heading towards Earth.
 At tremendous speed, this object collides with Earth.

 - INDIRECT COLLISION: It wasn’t a direct collision of the two protoplanets but more of a glancing blow.
-Earth’s planetesimal rock are ejected out into space.
+Earth’s planetesimal rock is ejected out into space.

 - GRAVITATIONAL PULL: But the force of gravity prevents all the debris from flying too far away in space.
 Eventually, the leftover debris coalesces in orbit to form the moon.